tyler-cromwell/Strutil/README.md

 ## Contributing
   Submit a pull request!
 Upon submission I will review any and all changes.

+## Bugs
+  All bugs and other issues should be reported on the github issue tracker.

 ## Building

   To use Strutil...<br>